-Mike managed to identify two of the YouTubers we showed him (with some help from his daughter), so we’ve given him a sad dad rating of 6 out of 10.
+Mike managed to identify two of the YouTubers we showed him (with some help from his daughter), so we’ve given him a sad dad rating of 6/10.

-We were impressed by James’ chill vibes, and we aspire to be his level of chill.
-Even with the screams from the main stage, he still managed to carry on with his usual, Sunday activities.
+We were impressed by James’s chill vibes – we aspire to his level of chill.
+Even with the screams from the Main Stage, he still managed to carry on with his usual Sunday activities.

-We gave James a sad dad rating of 4 out of 10 because he would have much rather been at home watching the golf on a bigger screen.
+We gave James a sad dad rating of 4/10, because he would have much rather been at home watching the golf on a bigger screen.

 The last dad we interviewed was Rob, from Worcester.
 Rob had accompanied his daughter to Summer in the City, but told us that he is also a big fan of YouTube.

 Rob told us that he regularly uses YouTube for fitness and nutritional videos, which we think is super cool.